ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #####Query Param

-Represents a HTTP Query Param of the annotated resource.
+Represents an HTTP Query Param of the annotated resource.

 Syntax:
 ```